5mehulhelp5/Magento-2-Extensions/Google tag manager/README.md

 Track every step in the customers’ journey and discover the bottlenecks that need to be eliminated.

-- products viewed, added or removed from their shopping cart
+- products viewed, added or removed from their shopping cart<br/>
-- checkout steps completed successfully
+- checkout steps completed successfully<br/>
-- abandoned shopping carts and checkout process
+- abandoned shopping carts and checkout process<br/>
-- registered and signed-in customers (pages)
+- registered and signed-in customers (pages)<br/>
-- customers that use search (pages and medium)
+- customers that use search (pages and medium)<br/>

 Enable Server-side Tracking
 Although Magento Google Tag Manager is the ultimate tool for data tracking, some data might still be missing.